carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 ![route53](https://d1.awsstatic.com/Route53/product-page-diagram_Amazon-Route-53_HIW%402x.4c2af00405a0825f83fca113352b480b19d9210e.png)

-- Route 53 is AWS’s highly available, universal (not region specific) and scalable DNS service.
+- It is a Saas for **DNS** highly available, universal (not region specific) and scalable
-- Route 53 allows you to perform Domain Registration, DNS routing and also Health Checking.
+- It allows you to perform **Domain Registration, DNS routing and also Health Checking**.
   - If you want to use Route 53 for domain purchased from 3rd party websites (example GoDaddy).
     - AWS - You need to create a Hosted Zone in Route 53
     - 3 party DNS provider - update the 3rd party registrar NS (name server) records to use Route 53.
 - It also works well with other AWS services — it allows you to connect requests to your infrastructure such as to EC2 instances, ELBs or S3 buckets.
 - Private Hosted Zone is used to create an internal (intranet) domain name to be used within Amazon VPC.
 You can then add some DNS record and routing policy for that internal domain.
 That internal domain is accessible from EC2 instances or any other resource within VPC.
-- There is a default limit of 50 domain names.
-However, this limit can be increased by contacting AWS support.

 #### Terminology

-- Internet Protocol (IP) → is a numerical label assigned to devices and used by computers to identify each other on a network.
+- `Internet Protocol (IP)` → is a numerical label assigned to devices and used by computers to identify each other on a network.
-- Domain Name System (DNS) → used to convert human friendly domain names into IP addresses.
+- `Domain Name System (DNS)` → used to convert human friendly domain names into IP addresses.
-- Domain Registrars → authority that can assign domain names
+- `Domain Registrars` → authority that can assign domain names
-- Start of Authority Record (SOA) → type of resource record that every DNS must begin with, it contains the following information:
+- `Start of Authority Record (SOA)` → type of resource record that every DNS must begin with, it contains the following information:
   - Stores the name of the server supplying the data
   - Stores the admin zone
   - Currently version of data file
   - Time to live
-- Name Server (NS) records→ used by top level domain servers to direct traffic to the content DNS server.
+- `Name Server (NS) records` → used by top level domain servers to direct traffic to the content DNS server.
 It specifies which DNS server is authoritative for a domain.
-- A Records (Address Record) → type of DNS record, used by computer to translate a logical domain name to an IP address.
+- `A Records (Address Record)` → type of DNS record, used by computer to translate a logical domain name to an IP address.
-- Time To Live (TTL) → length of time the DNS record is cached on the server for in seconds.
+- `Time To Live (TTL)` → length of time the DNS record is cached on the server for in seconds.
 Default is 48 hours.
-- Canonical Name (CName)→ It is used to resolve one domain name (hostname) to another (Map to a reference).
+- `Canonical Name (CName)` → It is used to resolve one domain name (hostname) to another (Map to a reference).
 Only works with subdomains e.g. something.mydomain.com
-- Alias Record (A or AAAA) → Similar to CName but can be used:
+- `Alias Record (A or AAAA)` → Similar to CName but can be used:
   - At the top node of a DNS namespace, also known as the zone apex (a naked domain name) e.g. example.com
   - Points hostname to an AWS Resource like ALB, API Gateway, CloudFront, S3 Bucket, Global Accelerator, Elastic Beanstalk, VPC interface endpoint etc.
   - Works with both root-domain and subdomains